CALL US: 1 (509) 697-6111

 To Our Dear Clients and Patients,

-Please understand that wait times may be increased, especially initially as we work out any kinks in the system.
+Please understand that wait times are unknown at any given time or day.
 This is a reminder to please be kind to our staff.
 They are helping you to the best of their ability with what we have available at this time.

 We are so excited to be able to open and serve the community again!